waibazen/waibazen/README.md

 - 👀 I’m interested in ...UTILIZING Data Science,Data Analytics & Big Data FOR THE GREATER GOOD
 - 🌱 I’m currently learning ...AWS Glue,Kafka,Airflow
 - 💞️ I’m looking to collaborate on ...FinTech,Climate Change & Space Domain
-- 📫 How to reach me ...
+- 📫 How to reach me ...ON GITHUB,LINKEDIN

 <!---
 waibazen/waibazen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.